DocAdam/adamthepugh/site/docs/case-studies/migrations-and-ia.md

+---
+title: "Migrations and Information Architecture Case Study"
+description: "Documentation migration and information architecture work that improves discoverability, consistency, and maintainability."
+---

 # Migrations and Information Architecture

 Many documentation problems are structure problems.
 The content exists, but it is hard to find, shaped by old organizational history, or expensive to maintain.